Willgunter/Discord-Clone/README.md

 -  change "server-specific" to like homework or gainz or weekend trips or something (channel-column.component.html), put the number of users next to the table head "users" add a checkbox in the register page for if someone wants to be added to the camping server (Note: do this AFTER you do login / logout just to make it easier I think) CREATE A LIST OF A COUPLE HUNDRED FAKE USERS USING THAT ONE TOOL WE LEARNED

+- go back and do most of / all the small TODOs in the TODO extension

 - add wildcard route / 404 page / redirects (should be extremely easy I just have a more pressing task rn)

 -  (Definetely not necessary) Get messages to refresh on the frontend without needing to push the refresh button